Nosferican/UVA-SDS-Sample-Lecture/docs/src/GraphQL.md

 ```

 **Tips**

+!!! tip

-- Aliasing allows you to reduce the number of requests needed to collect the information you want.
+    Aliasing allows you to reduce the number of requests needed to collect the information you want.

+!!! info

-- You can set up the structure for pagination from your initial request.
+    You can set up the structure for pagination during the initial request.

 For paginating, we can adapt the code by passing the cursors as variables.